Mattia-Sacchi/BLE-Connectivity-Stm32/README.md

 ## Name of the device

-The name of the device can be edited in the file *enable.c* the address instead will be fixed.
+The name of the device can be edited in the file *ble_project_interface.c* the address instead will be fixed.

 ## Flash the code